 It’s wise to start your membership site off by offering just 1 of the ideas above to your members.
 This will make it easier for you to manage.
 But, as your site grows, consider offering multiple types of members-only content to your audience.

 Like the International Gem Society, you can offer written content, online courses, an online community, and more on your membership site.

 When you offer different things on your membership site, you can create different membership levels.
 Each membership level can offer particular content at a certain price.

 For example, with the lowest membership level, members can get access to premium written content.
 With a middle membership level, members can get access to written content and extra courses.
 And with the highest membership level, members get access to all of those perks, plus they get access to a members-only community or forum.

 You can set up your membership levels however you want, depending on what you offer on your site.

 Hopefully, you have an idea of what to include in a membership site now.
-So, let’s jump right into how to start a membership site.
+So, let’s jump right into the tutorial on how to start a membership site.

 What You Need to Start a Membership Site

-In order to start a membership site, you need the following:
+In order to start your own membership site, you need the following:

 - Domain Name – A domain name is your website’s address, like www.blogtyrant.com.